 - Salt and black pepper

 - Red wine – You need dry red wine to deglaze the soup pot and add depth to the broth.
-I like using Merlot, Cabernet Sauvignon, or Burgundy.
+Substitute extra beef stock for the wine if desired.

 - Worcestershire